 It is a programme that provides undergraduate (first cycle) education.

-The admission of students to the programmes is made according to the Student Selection and Placement Centre (OSYM – University entrance exam) within the framework set by the regulations of Higher Education Council (HEC).
-After students inform the Student Selection and Placement Centre about what programmes they want to study at, students are placed in the related programmes according to their scores they got from the exam.
+Admission of students to the programmes is made according to the Student Selection and Placement Centre (OSYM – University entrance exam) within the framework set by the regulations of the Higher Education Council (HEC).
+After students inform the Student Selection and Placement Centre about what programmes they want to study, they are placed in the related programmes according to the scores they got from the exam.

 The